Avenues of Service

 Community Service Director - Marilyn Merrifield

-Marilyn Merrifield has taken up the challenge in the 2021/22 year, as the Club's Community Service Director.
+Marilyn Merrifield has accepted the challenge to continue in the role in the 2022/23 year as the Club's Community Service Director.

 Marilyn's background and considerable experience working in community organisations, together with her interest in all things community, means that she is an ideal appointment for this portfolio.